dscho/pagefind-xkcd-demo/content/comics/2009-8-19-collections.md

   You know what really helps an existential crisis?
 Wondering how much shelf space to leave for a Terry Pratchett collection.
 img: https://imgs.xkcd.com/comics/collections.png
 ---
-Man: I now have every Discworld book!
+Cueball: I now have every Discworld book!

-Woman: Eh.
+Megan: Eh.
 Building a Kindle collection seems pointless.

-Man: Yeah, I know the DRM means I'll probably lose them someday.
+Cueball: Yeah, I know the DRM means I'll probably lose them someday.

-Woman: No, pointless in general.
+Megan: No, pointless in general.

-Woman: Sure, you satisfy deep magpie-like urges by building neat collections, but you still die alone.
+Megan: Sure, you satisfy deep magpie-like urges by building neat collections, but you still die alone.

-Man: Sorry, sometimes I mistake your existential crises for technical insights.
+Cueball: Sorry, sometimes I mistake your existential crises for technical insights.

-Woman: Sometimes I mistake this for a universe that cares.
+Megan: Sometimes I mistake this for a universe that cares.